 Absorbed Glass Mat (AGM) batteries use glass fiber mats soaked in electrolyte fluid between the electrode plates, instead of suspending the plates in the fluid.
 This prevents fluid from leaking, freezing, and evaporating.

 Gel batteries use a gelling agent in the electrolyte solution to stabilize the fluid.
 This similarly prevents leaking, freezing, and evaporation.
 Both gel and AGM batteries are marketed as “maintenance-free” batteries because they do not need any extra fluid refilling.

 12-Volt Batteries vs. 6-Volt Batteries

 It’s highly recommended to use 12-volt batteries in your RV.
-This voltage is necessary to turn the engine and also helpful for operating interior appliances.
+This voltage is necessary to turn the engine and also helpful to power appliances inside.

-It’s possible to wire 6-volt batteries (such as golf cart batteries) in series to power your RV, but this is needlessly complicated and not usually a cheap solution.
+It’s possible to wire 6-volt batteries (such as golf cart batteries) in series to power RV appliances, but this is needlessly complicated and not usually a cheap solution.